Masterpiece Stories

 Masterpiece Story: King Lear Weeping over the Dead Body of Cordelia by James Barry

-Merve Parla 29 November 2020 min Read
+Merve Parla 28 July 2024 min Read

 King Lear by William Shakespeare is a great tragedy that centers around ideas such as loyalty, familial bonds, and remorse.
 The painter of this work, James Barry, was generally interested in subject matters drawn from mythological figures and literary works.
-In this dramatic painting, the artist depicts a pivotal moment in Shakespeare’s King Lear.
+In this dramatic painting, the artist depicts a pivotal moment from Shakespeare’s King Lear.
 In this part of the story, King Lear appears carrying the dead body of his daughter Cordelia in his arms.

 James Barry, Self-portrait, 1803, National Gallery of Ireland, Dublin, Ireland.